PROMISE

 Women with PROMISE Background-4

-In your time here, we hope you come to rely on PROMISE for seminars on preparing for a career as a faculty member, building skills in teaching and public speaking, enhancing your writing and writing productivity, and learning to effectively network to build a community of peers and mentors.
-You can find out about the latest offerings and workshops from the PROMISE website as well as the PROMISE myUMBC page.
-We partner frequently with the Graduate Student Association and other organizations on campus.
+In your time here, we hope you come to rely on PROMISE to be a “third space” where you feel safe, supported, and championed.
+We hope you join us for coffees and games, seminars on preparing for a career as a faculty member, building teaching and public speaking skills, enhancing your writing and writing productivity, and learning to network to build a community of peers and mentors effectively.
+You can learn about the latest offerings and workshops our myUMBC page.
+We frequently partner with the Graduate Student Association, the Black Graduate Student Organization and the Latinx & Hispanic Graduate Student Association and other organizations on campus.

 Students Smiling-3

-Besides monthly workshops, some of PROMISE’s signature events include:
+Besides monthly workshops, some of the PROMISE’s flagship events include:

 • Dissertation House: A multi-day intensive writing workshop with one-on-one coaching to help you make significant progress on your proposal, thesis, or dissertation